-Navient is considered to be one of the largest federal student loan servicers of the nation.
+Navient is considered to be one of the largest federal student loan servicers in the nation.
 If in case you have federal student loans, then there’s a good chance that Navient might possibly be your servicer.

 Since the year 2017, Navient has been mired in an increasing number of lawsuits, comprising suits from the Consumer Financial Protection Bureau (CFPB), various state attorney generals, as well as a group of teachers.